3.4.2 Public actors and cultural diplomacy

 On 26 August 2010, a protocol of cooperation was signed between the Romanian and Moldovan Ministries of Education on mutual recognition of diplomas and certificates of studies awarded in Moldova or Romania, and thus in the EU.
 The document stipulates that the university curricula in both countries will be unified in the near future, along with the mutual recognition of scientific titles.

 The Romanian Cultural Institute, Romanian Ministry of Culture and Religious Denominations and the Department for Relations with the Romanian Diaspora are also very active in supporting cultural projects in the Republic of Moldova (e.g. fellowships, research projects, summer schools for artists, publishing of writers' works and other cultural publications etc).

 In September 2010, the Romanian Cultural Institute "Mihai Eminescu" was opened in Chisinau.
 The Romanian Ambassador to the Republic of Moldova commented that this event was an instrument of modern cultural diplomacy.

-More sporadically, training, language courses, and research grants are implemented and partially financed by such organisations as the Goethe-Institute, the British Council, and the Alliance Française.
+More sporadically, training, language courses, and research grants are implemented and partially financed by such organisations as the Romanian Cultural Institute, Swiss Development Cooperation, Goethe-Institute, the British Council, and the Alliance Française.

 Special articles of the concluded agreements regulate financial conditions for participation at international cultural events listed in co-operation programmes, as well as guarantees for international exhibitions.
-The Ministry of Culture funds, partially, the most important international events (festivals, fairs, exhibitions) organised in Moldova.
-Other international cultural activities and travel expenses for participation at events abroad are funded from other sources (local budgets, sponsorship, grants etc).
+The Ministry of Culture funds only part of certain international events (festivals, fairs, exhibitions) organised in Moldova.
+Other international cultural activities and travel expenses for participation at events abroad are funded from other sources (local budgets, sponsorship, grants, etc.).